5310S/super/README.md

 Builder should apply the instructions, run any needed repo commands, summarize the work, and finish with `<<BUILDER_DONE>>`.
 Output is capped with `--max-agent-output-lines` to prevent runaway transcripts.

 ## Session Management
-- `--log-dir logs` (default) stores transcripts.
-Each auto-protocol run creates `logs/session-YYYYmmdd-HHMMSS/` unless `--resume-session` is provided.
+- `--log-dir` now defaults to `~/.codex-supervisor/logs`.
+Each auto-protocol run creates `session-YYYYmmdd-HHMMSS/` folders there unless you pass a custom path (relative paths resolve against your current working directory).
 - Every session folder contains `state.json`, which tracks the latest reviewer summary, builder report, and completed turn so `--resume-session` can pick up mid-stream.
 - `codex-supervisor --list-sessions` lists known sessions.
 - `codex-supervisor --show-session session-20240101-120000` prints the Markdown transcript.